 The best way to avoid trans fats is to learn how to read a nutrition label.
 Although there may say 0 grams of trans fat, that may not always be true.
-If you look at the total fat, and subtract all the other fats, the amount left is how much trans fat in the product.
-For example, there is a lot of trans fat in the product below.
+If you look at the total fat and subtract all the other fats, the amount left is how much trans fat in the product.
+For example, there is a lot in the product below.

 Quick dare: go take a look in your cabinets.
 You’d be surprised how many items contain trans fat.
 By becoming an expert in reading labels, you can reduce your intake of unhealthy products and begin to live your healthiest life.

 Also, if you really want to avoid eating trans fat please don’t eat fast food products.
-They are always filled with unhealthy trans fat.
-When you go out to a restaurant, look for key words such as baked or broiled.
+They are always filled with it.
+Also, when you go out to a restaurant look for keywords such as baked or broiled.
 These items will be a healthier option for you.

 Try to remove all artificially made trans fatty acids from your diet.
 There’s no benefits of them and only do harm to the human body.
 Some of the many negative effects of them are: